PaloAltoNetworks/terraform-best-practices/README.md

 ### `2.2 Looping`

 * `for_each` looping should be used instead of `count` when multiple resources need to be created.
-This results in a resource `map` instead of `list` when the created resource are added to the Terraform state tree which allows you to remove an object from Terraform state desptie of the position of the object where it is inserted.
+This results in a resource `map` instead of `list` when the created resources are added to the Terraform state tree which allows you to remove an object from Terraform state despite the position of the object where it is inserted.
 Removing an item from the middle of a list will result in Terraform deleting and re-creating the resources.

   > BAD Example - `subnets` is a list of maps and `count` is used to create multiple subnets